 In the fall of 2019, I expanded the scope of my service and held a one-day photo workshop with Ruby Johnston at The School District of Philadelphia's TV Station (PSTV).
 We taught basic photography skills to ten Black girls from the Philly Factor Track Club.
 After teaching these middle school aged student-athletes, I immediately saw the need and impact of a long term program dedicated to Black representation and youth development outside of traditional classrooms.
 It was also clear to me that this was how I could walk in my purpose, seeking Black liberation through art.

 As a graduate from NYU's Clive Davis Institute of Recorded Music, the arts education that I’ve received has changed my life.
 My experiences have changed how I view traditional public school education.
 It's opened my eyes to the lack of access that exists to these types of spaces for people of color and people of impoverished communities like where I’m from, especially for Black womxn and girls.
 But in reality, we are the people who need arts education the most as it's tied to our liberation and activism.
 So, I've accepted the responsibility of being the change that I want to see.
-I look forward to building educational environments in the arts as an instructional designer and creating content that's rooted in the Black femxle experience across various artistic mediums to provide representation while amplifying our voices.
+I look forward to building educational environments in the arts as an instructional designer and creating content that's rooted in the Black femxle experience across various artistic mediums, providing representation while amplifying our voices.

 Shelley connects individuals and businesses with media opportunities to tell their stories.
 She is the executive director for PSTV, the education channel for the Philadelphia school district—the 8th largest district in the country.
 From the ground up, with her multimedia and audio production experience, Shelley has built PSTV into a leading industry standard multimedia environment for Philadelphia students.
 Her passion for teaching and mentoring youth is very prevalent in her work as she shares her skillsets with young people who may have never thought about an interest in media or never had the means to access such resources.